finanalyst/rakuast-rakudoc-render/Templates.md

 Helper callables that can be used inside a template can also be added to the _processor_'s **Template-directory** object.

 Within a template, all the registered templates, the custom data of the _processor_, and the helper callables can be accessed.
-The helper callables, such as `name-id` which is used to name internal links, may be output format sensitive, and so should be added after the _Processor_ has been instantiated.
+See [helper callables](calling-a-helper-callable) for more information.

 When a template is added to a _Template-directory_ and the template name already exists, the old value is pushed onto a stack, and can be accessed.